Book your accomodation

 4. Location matters

-In Santorini, Oia has views but crowds and stairs
+In Santorini, Oia offers iconic caldera views but also brings heavy crowds, higher prices, and many stairs

-On small islands, check distance from port—some are a long walk with luggage
+On smaller Greek islands, always check the distance from the port or main town—some accommodations can be a long walk or uphill journey with luggage

 5. Read reviews strategically